To find out all there is to know about vegetables, health and nutrition.

 Varieties and seasons

-From the first early plants (planted in open ground in mid-April) until the harvesting of the cabbages at the end of November and early December, it is possible to choose from an incredible range of cultivars.
+From the first early plants (planted in open ground in mid-April) until the harvest of the cabbages at the end of November and early December, it is possible to choose from an incredible range of cultivars.
 Including drumhead cabbages and varieties of kale, which tolerate cold conditions, you can eat fresh cabbage practically throughout the year.

 Vegetable garden: growing cabbage

--Summer cabbages are sown in the Spring for summer harvesting.
+- Summer cabbages are sown in the Spring for summer harvesting.

--Autumn and winter cabbages, sown in April, are harvested in September, and long after November.
+- Autumn and winter cabbages, sown in April, are harvested in September, and long after November.

 Cabbage is highly popular across Europe.
-It’s undoubtedly one of the oldest vegetables eaten in Europe, and forms the stable ingredient of popular soups and pork hotpots.
+It’s undoubtedly one of the oldest vegetables eaten in Europe, and forms the main ingredient of popular soups and pork hotpots.
 Still today, it can be found on shelves throughout the year.